dvdfu/packer/README.md

 * Packer exports images as RGBA8 .png files
 * any images in subfolders of `source` will also be packed
 * `.png .bmp .jpg .jpeg .gif` are supported.
 All other file types are ignored
+* duplicate filenames may occur from subfolders.
+In this case, the first loaded file is packed, and all duplicates are ignored